cathalmcginley/monkeyman/doc/link-helper.md

 ---
 #Link helper

-`HyperLink` is a very simple hepler, available as `Link` in your SCAML or JADE layouts.
+`HyperLinkHelper` is a very simple hepler, available as `Link` in your SCAML or JADE layouts.
 It should simplify blocks of text with several links, rather than having to nest `a` elements and their text content (with the trouble of spaces before trailing punctuation):

     p
       | Read more